-If the student is enrolled for individual lesson tuition 2019-20 and wants extra time with their teacher, they simply need to fill out an official inquiry for either bundle option found on our website under Individual Lessons (for example: under Summer Bundles, click on the “Get Started Now!” button).
+If the student is enrolled for individual lesson tuition and wants extra time with their teacher, they simply need to fill out an official inquiry for either bundle option found on our website on the Summer Bundles page.
 They will then be invoiced and added to the special lesson bundle class where teachers will take attendance.

-No. Simply send an email to email@example.com.
-Another invoice will be sent out by the Registrars (and you will be notified) within a few business days.
+No. Simply send an email to firstname.lastname@example.org.
+Another invoice will be sent out by Admissions (and you will be notified) within a few business days.

 Follow the Re-enrollment Packet process for the first individual lesson in the Student Info section.
 At the bottom of the page, please add any additional individual lesson instrument requests in the Additional Notes box.
 Please include the instrument, teacher, and lesson length.

-Students may purchase coachings by filling out an official inquiry found on our website under Individual Lessons, Coachings, and clicking on Get Started!
+Students may purchase coachings by filling out an official inquiry found on our website by clicking on Get Started!
 Coachings cost more per hour due to the flexibility required.
 They are not intended to be used long-term, and if a student misses, the teacher is expected to make them up.
-Note: At this point in the year, coachings may not be purchased until July 18, 2020.

 A named scholarship at Omaha Conservatory of Music for one year is established with a contribution of $2,500 and maintained by an annual contribution in that amount.
 This sum is distributed among two to three students based on merit; each is designated a (Name) Scholar.